COSC203 Web, Databases, and Networks

 βœ… Tip

-To close PocketBase, press Ctrl+C in the terminal that it is runnning on.
+To close PocketBase, press Ctrl+C in the terminal that it is running on.

 πŸ“ Task 8: Setup Backend